CubeCmder/AdvancedACP/README.md

 - Barometer/Altimeter (BMP388)

 The short term plan is to implement some sort of sensor fusion algorithm in order to increase the accuracy of the readings.
-This is necessary in order to accurately calculate the primary aircraft's heading and pitch/yaw/roll angles, which directly impact the accuracy of the target detection and positioning algorithm.
+This is necessary in order to accurately estimate the primary aircraft's heading and pitch/roll angles, which directly impact the accuracy of the target detection and positioning algorithm.
 Otherwise, the current features are:

 - Target Detection & Positioning
-- Radio Connectivity
+- Radio Communication
 - Telemetry & Data Acquisition
-- Navigation
+- Limited Navigation (through direct sensor readings)
 - Servo Actuation

 ### src/ground_station /gcs_xbee.py